linkedin/rest.li/docs/step_by_step.md

 ### Step 3.
 Implement Rest.li Server Resource

-Now that we have defined our data model, the next step is to define a ‘resource’ class that will be invoked by the Rest.li server in response to requests from clients.
+Now that we have defined our data model, the next step is to define a `resource` class that will be invoked by the Rest.li server in response to requests from clients.
 We’ll create a class named `FortunesResource`.
 This class is written by hand, and implements any REST operations you want to support, returning data using the java data